projectara/greybus-spec/source/special.rst

     itself; other values are defined in the *Project Ara Module Developers Kit*.
 The response to this operation contains a block of data used by a module to identify itself as authentically containing an AP.
-Non-AP modules respond with no authentication data (*auth_size* is 0).
+Non-AP Modules respond with no authentication data (*auth_size* is 0).

 .. c:function:: int connected(u16 cport_id);